Tell your Parliamentarians to respect our end-of-life rights:

 We cannot discriminate against people with mental disorders on the basis of their diagnosis.
 Rather, as concluded by the Court in Truchon, “The vulnerability of a person requesting medical assistance in dying must be assessed exclusively on a case-by-case basis, according to the characteristics of the person and not based on a reference group of so-called ‘vulnerable persons.’”

 DWDC strongly encourages increasing investments into additional supports for people with mental disorders.
-At the same time, the necessary due diligence and preparatory safeguard work are well underway, and every precaution is being taken to ensure the fair, thoughtful and balanced treatment of those living with mental disorders.
+At the same time, the necessary due diligence and preparatory safeguard work have been completed, and every precaution is being taken to ensure the fair, thoughtful and balanced treatment of those living with mental disorders.

 Depriving someone of their legal and constitutional rights is a serious matter and should be done rarely and for as short a period as possible.
-If the sunset clause is extended, we strongly urge those tasked with reviewing the safeguards to work swiftly and compassionately to ensure autonomy for those suffering solely from mental disorders.
+Now that the sunset clause has been extended an extra year to March 2024, we urge the government to use this time to better educate and inform the public about medical assistance in dying and mental disorders, and to not extend the sunset clause again.

 End-of-life rights must be respected